Ardbeg distillery

-Ardbeg distillery (Scottish Gaelic: Taigh-staile na h-Àirde Bige) is an Islay single malt Scotch whisky distillery in Ardbeg on the South coast of the isle of Islay, Argyll and Bute, Scotland, in the Inner Hebrides group of islands.
+Ardbeg distillery (/'a:rdbEg/; Scottish Gaelic: Taigh-staile na h-Àirde Bige) is an Islay single malt Scotch whisky distillery in Ardbeg on the south coast of the isle of Islay, Argyll and Bute, Scotland, in the Inner Hebrides group of islands.

 The distillery is owned by Louis Vuitton Moët Hennessy, and produces a heavily peated Islay whisky.
 The distillery uses malted barley sourced from the maltings in Port Ellen.

 The name Ardbeg is an anglicisation of the Scottish Gaelic An Àird Bheag, meaning The Small Promontory.

 History

 The Ardbeg distillery has been producing whisky since 1798, and began commercial production in 1815.
 Like most Scottish distilleries, for most of its history its whisky was produced for use in blended whisky, rather than as a single malt.
 By 1886 the distillery was producing 300,000 gallons of whisky per year, and employed 60 workers.

 Hiram Walker took full control of Ardbeg distillery in 1979.
-Production was halted in 1981, but resumed on a limited basis in 1989 and continued at a low level until late 1996.
+Production was halted in 1981, and resumed on a limited basis in 1989 and continued at a low level until late 1996.

 In 1997, the distillery was bought and reopened by Glenmorangie plc (which was subsequently acquired by the French company LVMH on 28 December 2004).
-Production resumed 25 June 1997, and full production resumed in 1998.
+Limited production resumed 25 June 1997, and full production in 1998.
 The distillery was reopened by Ed Dodson in 1997 and handed over to Stuart Thomson, who managed it from 1997 to 2006.
 Michael "Mickey" Heads, an Islay native and former manager at Jura who had worked at Ardbeg years earlier, took over on 12 March 2007.
-Colin Gordon has followed in his footsteps in August 2020.
+Colin Gordon has followed in his footsteps since August 2020.

-In July 2022, the distillery sold a 1975 cask to a private collector for £16 million, beating Macallan's record for the highest cask selling price.
+In July 2022, the distillery sold a 1975 cask to a private collector for £16 million, beating Macallan's £1 million record for the highest cask selling price.